 The City of Spokane is developing a project to rebuild Riverside Avenue in downtown Spokane between Division and Monroe streets.
 Much of this section of Riverside is included in the route of Spokane Transit Authority's Central City Line (CCL), a planned 6-mile bus rapid transit route.

 In February 2018, the City sought some initial feedback from citizens on possible features of the project that can enhance the street's appearance and economic vitality.
 That feedback was centered around how traffic should be configured along Riverside, specifically looking at parking, lane configurations, and CCL stop locations.

 Survey data from citizens and property and business owners along Riverside led to the following recommendations for Riverside.

-These recommendations are just the beginning of work that needs to be done for this project to move forward.
-Additional outreach on other project aspects will continue through the first half of 2018.
-That work will include individual discussions with property and business owners along Riverside who have vaulted sidewalks.
+Along with this next round of feedback, the City is also holding individual discussions with property and business owners along Riverside who have vaulted sidewalks.
 The City would like to fill in these vaults to avoid problems in the future, but individual discussions are needed.

 Construction on the Riverside project will be done over three construction seasons and could begin as early as 2019.